-The performance of the new calorimeter layout has been simulated by evaluating the mean simulated response to electromagnetic (electron) and hadronic (pion) objects with various specific energies using GEANT4 [872] and interpreting the results as a function of energy in terms of sampling (a) and material / leakage (b) terms in the usual form $\sigma_E/E = a/\sqrt{E} \oplus b$.
+The performance of the new calorimeter layout has been simulated by evaluating the mean simulated response to electromagnetic (electron) and hadronic (pion) objects with various specific energies using GEANT4 [810] and interpreting the results as a function of energy in terms of sampling (a) and material / leakage (b) terms in the usual form $\sigma_E/E = a/\sqrt{E} \oplus b$.
 Example results from fits are shown for the barrel electromagnetic and hadronic calorimeters in Fig. 12.13 and for the forward plug electromagnetic and hadronic calorimeters in Fig. 12.14.
 The results for the a and b parameters are summarised in Tabs.
 12.3 and 12.4.
-The response of the barrel electromagnetic calorimeter to electrons in terms of both sampling (a=12.4%) and material (b=1.9%) terms is only slightly worse than that achieved with liquid argon sampling in the 2012 CDR.
+The response of the barrel electromagnetic calorimeter to electrons in terms of both sampling (a = 12.4%) and material (b = 1.9%) terms is only slightly worse than that achieved with liquid argon sampling in the 2012 CDR.
 The resolutions of the forward and backward electromagnetic plug calorimeters are comparable to those achieved in the 2012 design.
-A similar pattern holds for the hadronic response, with sampling terms at the sub-50% level and material terms of typically 5% throughout the barrel end-caps and forward and backward plugs.
+A similar pattern holds for the hadronic re-